4list233/personal-planner/README.md

-# 📋 Assessment & Deadlines - Personal Planner
+# 📋 Personal Planner (Live Notion-Backed)

-**Forest's Scrappy Tool 😁**
+**Forest's Scrappy Tool 2.0 😁**

-A modern, feature-rich personal planner built with Next.js 14 and TypeScript, designed to integrate with Notion as a database backend.
+Live deployment integrates directly with your Notion database (no mock tasks).
+Draft workflow: tasks are local until you hit Submit in the modal.

 ## ✨ Features